-TE, including Tyco Electronics UK Ltd., are committed to conducting business in responsible ways and addresses modern slavery and human trafficking through our foundational policies.
-All TE entities are required to adhere to TE's policies, including the following (collectively TE Global Policies):
+TE, including the TE Swiss Entities, are committed to conducting business in responsible ways and address human rights and child labour through our foundational policies.
+All TE entities are required to adhere to TE's policies, including the following (collectively TE Global Policies).

-- 1. TE Connectivity Guide to Ethical Conduct (Ethical Conduct Guide) outlines TE's commitment to fair treatment and human rights for employees. - a.
+- 1. TE Connectivity Guide to Ethical Conduct (Ethical Conduct Guide) outlines TE's commitment on fair treatment and human rights for employees. - a.
 Amongst other requirements, the Ethical Conduct Guide sets out TE's commitment with respect to Human Rights, Social Responsibility, and Global Corporate Citizenship.
-It prohibits all forms of forced, trafficked or child labour, and any activity that violates individual dignity, and prohibits any form of physical punishment, abuse and harassment. - b.
-All TE employees are required to comply with the Ethical Conduct Guide as a condition of their employment. - 2.
-TE Global Human Trafficking and Modern Slavery Policy (TEC-01-71) provides the following:
+It prohibits all forms of forced, trafficked or child labour, and any activity that violates individual dignity, and prohibits any form of physical punishment, abuse and harassment.
+In addition, it prohibits the hiring of individuals under the age of 18 for positions where hazardous work is required. - b.
+All TE employees are required to comply with the Ethical Conduct Guide as a condition of their employment.

+2. TE Global Human Trafficking and Modern Slavery Policy (TEC-01-71) provides the following:

-TE is committed to a work environment and value chain that is free from human trafficking and slavery, which for purposes of this policy, includes forced labor and unlawful child labour.
+TE is committed to a work environment and value chain that is free from human trafficking and slavery, which for purposes of this policy, includes forced labour and unlawful child labour.
 The policy further:

-- a. prohibits human trafficking and sets out TE's commitment to a work environment and supply chain that is free from human trafficking and slavery, which expressly includes forced labour and unlawful child labour; - b. prohibits numerous practices connected with human trafficking; - stipulates that TE will develop and deploy appropriate training, including annual training for third-party contractor personnel and TE employees who have direct responsibility for TE's operations and supply chain management; - d. provides that any personnel who violate the policy may be subject to appropriate disciplinary and/or corrective action up to and including termination of employment or contract; - e. stipulates that TE will communicate the principles and requirements set forth in the policy to suppliers, subcontractors and agents. - 3.
+- a. prohibits human trafficking and sets out TE's commitment to a work environment and supply chain that is free from human trafficking and slavery, which expressly includes forced labour and unlawful child labour; - b. prohibits numerous practices connected with human trafficking; - stipulates that TE will develop and deploy appropriate training, including annual training for third-party contractor personnel and TE employees who have direct responsibility for TE's operations and supply chain management; - provides that any personnel who violate the policy may be subject to appropriate disciplinary and/or corrective action up to and including termination of employment or contract; - e. stipulates that TE will communicate the principles and requirements set forth in the policy to suppliers, subcontractors and agents. - 3.
 TE Connectivity Global Human Rights Policy (TEC-04-37) broadly defines how TE respects human rights in our operations, supply chain, and the communities in which we operate.
 TE has identified the following human rights issues as most salient for our operations due to the industry and locations of our business: - a.
-Child labor; - b.
-Forced labor and human trafficking, including all forms of slavery; - c.
+Child labour; - b.
+Forced labour and human trafficking, including all forms of slavery; - c.
 Health and safety; - d.
 Harassment-free workplace, including equal treatment; - e.
 Equal opportunity; and - f.
-Respect and civility - 4.
+Respect and civility. - 4.
 TE Connectivity Reporting and Investigating Misconduct Policy (TEC-01-57) establishes procedures and responsibilities for reporting alleged violations of applicable laws or regulations, the Ethical Conduct Guide, TE policies and procedures, and for the investigation and any corrective action related to those reports.
 The policy also includes a prohibition against retaliation and an enhanced whistleblower protection.

-Due Diligence Processes and Assessing Risks of Modern Slavery and HumanTrafficking within TE
+Due Diligence Processes within TE